techquest/api-jam/README.md

 ##How do I get started?
 - Register on Dev Console
-- Create an Project App
+- Create a new Project App.
+(Please use REST/SOAP Client).
+See documentation here
-- Enable services on the App
+- Enable services on the App.
+See documentation here
 - Copy Client ID & Secret Key
-- Read API documentation (URL for each here)
+- Read API documentation for how to integrate to each
 - Start Coding

 ##What APIs are available?